Plumbata

-Four plumbatae heads from the 4th or 5th century AD, found in Enns, Austria.
+Four plumbata heads from the 4th or 5th century AD, found in Enns, Austria.
 The wooden shafts and fletching have decayed.

 Plumbatae or martiobarbuli were lead-weighted throwing darts carried by infantrymen in Antiquity and the Middle Ages.
 They were used to inflict damage on enemies at a distance before engaging in close combat.
 Roman soldiers in some legions carried plumbatae inside their shields, which allowed them to have ranged weapons similar to arrows, according to Vegetius in his 4th-century military treatise De re militari.

 The plumbata consisted of a lead-weighted head attached to a wooden shaft with fletching, which allowed soldiers to throw them effectively over long distances.
-The Roman work De rebus bellicis and the Byzantine manual of war Strategicon, confirm their use and describe variations, such as the spiked plumbatae (plumbata tribolata).
+The Roman work De rebus bellicis and the Byzantine manual of war Strategicon confirm their use and describe variations, such as the spiked plumbata (plumbata tribolata).
 Archaeological finds in Wroxeter and elsewhere confirm their description and use.

 History

 An example of a plumbata head.
 The complete weapon would have the head fixed on a wooden shaft with fletching.

 The first examples seem to have been carried by the Ancient Greeks from about 500 BC onwards, but the best-known users were the late Roman and Eastern Roman armies.
 The earliest and best written source for these weapons refers to a period around 300 AD, though the document was composed around 390–450 AD.